 Our Community Benefits planning process is informed by the results of our comprehensive Community Voices Energy Survey, as well as a tailored community needs assessments (CNAs) for each geographic area and project.
 We measure key indicators and gather valuable perspectives from households who contend with low incomes to helps us better understand the ongoing challenges surrounding energy in communities across Texas.
 Our Community Benefits planning allows us to accurately gauge obstacles to the deployment of successful solutions for stakeholders - directly from those who are most impacted.

 The Community Benefits Plan process begins by clearly defining the objectives of the needs assessment.
-This measure helps to inform the data collection process and ensure that the perspectives and time of those providing responses, i.e., community members, is respected.
 Sample goals include: